unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 == Frequently Asked Questions ==

-= I’ve installed Password Protect WordPress plugin.
-What should I do next? =

-Once our plugin is activated, you can start [password protecting your WordPress pages and posts](https://passwordprotectwp.com/docs/password-protect-wordpress-lite/?utm_source=wp.org&utm_medium=faq-link&utm_campaign=ppwp-lite) right way.

-= I’ve entered the correct password, but still can't view the protected content? =
+= Why do I still see the password form after entering the correct password? =

 Below are 4 common reasons why the issue happens: